Skip to Main Content

 Some ideas that can help include:

-• Tell siblings there is nothing anyone can think, say, or do to make someone else get cancer.
+• Tell siblings there is nothing anyone can think, say, or do to make someone else get cancer, sickle cell disease, or other health condition.

 • Allow them to help their brother or sister in different ways.
 They will feel less powerless.